isomerpages/moe-stmargaretsec/index.md

           announcement: Announcement content
           link_text: Click here
           link_url: https://stmargaretssec.moe.edu.sg/2025-booklists-and-uniform-info-sheet-for-secondary-1/
-        - title: 2025 Booklists and Uniform Info Sheet
+        - title: 2025 Booklists and Uniform Info Sheet for Sec 2,3,4 and 5 Students
           date: 04 November 2024
           announcement: The 2025 Booklist and Uniform Information Sheet is now available!
 For more details, please click the link below.